 15 July 2015

-British Heart Rhythm Society has decided to invite new submissions from allied professionals into a competition and is offering two bursaries up to a maximum of £500 to attend Heart Rhythm Congress 2015.
+The response to the British Heart Rhythm Society (BHRS) editorial programme has been significant and a notable number of case reports and review articles are available now for perusal on the website.
+BHRS has decided to invite new submissions from allied professionals into a competition and is offering two bursaries up to a maximum of £500 to attend Heart Rhythm Congress (HRC) 2015 taking place in Birmingham from 4-7 October 2015.